 ‘The Lowland’ has been a gripping read for me, taking me through the known writing landscape of Jhumpa Lahiri – which is both simple and lyrical.
 Her characters are Indian, rooted in Bengali culture and lifestyle.
-In ‘The Lowland’ the immigrant angle, a trademark of Lahiri’s style, is rather weighed down compared to her earlier works.
+In ‘The Lowland’, the immigrant angle, a trademark of Lahiri’s style, is rather weighed down compared to her earlier works.

-‘The Lowland’ is the story of two brothers and through them exploring the themes of – love, identity, and family.
+‘The Lowland’ is the story of two brothers and through them explores the themes of – love, identity, and family.
 The book echoes a melancholic and somber tone as it presents the two conflicting perspectives – idealistic and pragmatic.

 This is Jhumpa Lahiri’s second novel, after the much acclaimed ‘Namesake’.
 Indeed, it is different from her previous works – ‘Interpreter of Maladies’, ‘Namesake’ and ‘Unaccustomed Earth’.
-The story in ‘The Lowland’ is primarily set in India before moving to America, and it amalgamates the Naxalbari movement and a divergent stream of aspiration of the educated Bengali Indian youth.
+The story in ‘The Lowland’ is primarily set in India before moving to America, and it amalgamates the Naxalbari movement and a divergent stream of aspirations of the educated Bengali Indian youth.

 ‘The Lowland’ is about Subhash and Udayan, the two brothers, and Gauri, the female protagonist who plays an instrumental role in altering their lives.